BruceChanJianLe/brucechanjianle.github.io/_posts/2024-12-22-cs-linux-services_part2.md

-In summary, we have learned about service files, managing a common service (secure shell), look at how to write our own service file for system wide and user.
+In summary, we have learned about service files, managing a common service (secure shell), looked at how to write our own service file for system wide and user.
 Until then, keep learning!

 ## Reference